wp-plugins/shashin/readme.txt

 * 1.0.2 - 1.0.4 - updates to readme.txt and minor code cleanup
 * 1.0.5 - bug fix: fixed display of icons on Shashin admin page; added this change log
 * 1.0.6 - fixed documentation for sthumbs tag, and help link now points to the Shashin FAQ at wordpress.org
+* 1.0.7 - bug fix: ShashinPhoto::getRandomMarkup() was failing when only 1 photo was requested